 How much does a Fraud Analyst make?

-A Fraud Analyst plays a key role in protecting businesses and organizations from financial losses due to fraud.
-This role involves investigating suspicious activities and ensuring compliance with regulations.
-The average yearly salary for a Fraud Analyst is $84,136.
-This figure can vary based on experience, location, and the specific industry.
+A Fraud Analyst plays a key role in protecting businesses and organizations from financial losses.
+This job involves detecting and preventing fraudulent activities.
+The average yearly salary for a Fraud Analyst is around $90,889.
+This salary can vary based on experience, location, and the specific industry.

 What are the highest paying cities for a Fraud Analyst?